vehemont/Favero_Repeater/README.md

 <h3>Edit  Wemos_Favero_Serial_Parser_Rev_1.ino</h3>

 - Edit line 10 of [Wemos_Favero_Serial_Parser.ino](Wemos_Favero_Serial_Parser/Wemos_Favero_Serial_Parser.ino#L10) to the total number of LEDs (applies to both fencers).
 - Edit line 44 of [Wemos_Favero_Serial_Parser.ino](Wemos_Favero_Serial_Parser/Wemos_Favero_Serial_Parser.ino#L46) to the power draw you want.
-This will cap FastLED to only output a maximum number of volts and milliamps to prevent your LEDs from going out.
+This will have FastLED tell the LED strips to only draw a maximum power draw to prevent your LEDs from going out, and set the amps to an appropriate amount.
     - `FastLED.setMaxPowerInVoltsAndMilliamps(5, 2000)` - Where `5` is 5 volts, and `2000` is 2000 milliamps (2 amps).
 This applies to each LED matrix seperately.

 <h3>Troubleshooting</h3>